 You may feel like you have sand or dust in your eye when you blink.
-Sometimes, the eyelashes may fall out and the eyelids may become scarred if the condition continues long-term.
+Sometimes, the eyelashes may fall out.
+The eyelids may become scarred if the condition continues long-term.

 If you have blepharitis:

-The likely outcome is good with treatment.
-You may need to keep the eyelid clean to prevent repeated problems.
-Continuing treatment will make the eyes less red and more comfortable.
+The outcome is most often good with treatment.
+You may need to keep the eyelid clean to prevent the problem from coming back.
+Continuing treatment will ease redness and help make your eyes more comfortable

-Call for an appointment with your health care provider if symptoms worsen or do not improve after careful cleansing of the eyelids for several days.
+Call with your health care provider if symptoms get worse or do not improve after several days of carefully cleaning your eyelids.